If you’re like many business owners, you find yourself wondering if your website is contributing to your business in a meaningful way.

 A call to action urges visitors to do the thing you most want them to do when they come to your website.
 That might be subscribing to your mailing list, downloading a white paper, or buying your product.
 Unfortunately, many business websites lack a clear call to action.
 Even when a call to action is present, it’s frequently easy to miss.

 Magic Action Box allows you to create beautifully designed feature boxes that look great and help your call to action stand out.
 The plugin is flexible enough to support multiple feature boxes in different areas of your site.
-I use Magic Action Box on WP Apprentice to encourage visitors to sign-up for my free WordPress Quick Start course and my Business Plugin Guide.
+I use Magic Action Box on WP Apprentice to encourage visitors to sign-up for my free WordPress Quick Start course.

 3. Create landing pages optimized for conversion.